All About Hard Drives

 - Crazy fast

-- No moving components means it won't fail if it gets knocked around
+- No moving components mean it won't fail if it gets knocked around

 - Fragmentation is a non-issue